-Public Perception of Fairness
+Public Perception of Fairness and Fairness in Fact

 The commission should manage consumer complaints and the overall issue of consumer protection in a manner that assures a public perception of fairness.
 The complaint procedure should be easy to use for customers and should provide a forum that fosters a sense of confidence in both the process and in the commission.
-Efforts should be made to make sure that customers are not out-maneuvered by the utilities lawyers through the use of rules of procedure that are not likely to be well understood by the customer.
+Efforts should be made to make sure that customers are not "outmaneuvered" by the utilities lawyers through the use of rules of procedure that are not likely to be well understood by the customer.